oracle-devrel/oci-devops-examples/oci-build-examples/oci_devops_graalee_micronaut/README.md

 ![](images/oci_repo_files.png)

-- You may use other support version control repos as well (like Github.com,Bitbucket.com, Bitbucket Cloud etc).
-You may also need to adjust the policies according to connection and setup external connections accordingly - https://docs.oracle.com/en-us/iaas/Content/devops/using/create_connection.htm
+- You may use other supported version control repos as well (like Github.com, Bitbucket.com, Bitbucket Cloud, etc).
+You may also need to adjust the policies according to the connection and setup external connections accordingly - https://docs.oracle.com/en-us/iaas/Content/devops/using/create_connection.htm

 - Create a new build pipeline. - https://docs.oracle.com/en-us/iaas/Content/devops/using/create_buildpipeline.htm